getify/foi-lang/formalization-work/Foi-Specification.md

 Effects superficially resemble exceptions: perform suspends the current computation and hands control up the call stack, just as `throw` does.
 The critical differences:

-- **The computation is resumed, not abandoned.** An effect handler's arm returns a value, and that value is the value of the original perform-site expression; the computation continues from the perform point with the arm-supplied result.
-Exceptions unwind the stack;
-effects do not.
+- **The computation is resumed, not abandoned.** An effect handler's arm may invoke `ret(v)` to resume with `v` as the value of the original perform-site expression; the computation continues from the perform point with the arm-supplied result.
+Exceptions unwind the stack; effects do not.
 - **Effects are tracked in the type signature.** A function that performs some effect declares that fact in its `:Effects(...)` clause (§6.13).
 A function that raises exceptions carries no such surface